Human Subjects Protection Training

 Good Clinical Practice Training

-All investigators and staff engaged in NIH funded clinical trials are required to complete Good Clinical Practice (GCP) training every 3 years through the CITI Program.
+All investigators and staff engaged in clinical trials are required to complete Good Clinical Practice (GCP) training every 3 years through the CITI Program.
 This requirement is to comply with NIH Policy, effective January 1, 2017.
 Visit the HSR CITI page for guidance to create an account (or link an existing account) and complete the required training.

 As defined by the NIH: